Masud Gharahkhani: 2022

-On 3 May, it was revealed that Gharakhani had resigned his parliamentary commuter home five days after becoming president of the Storting.
+On 3 May, it was revealed that Gharahkhani had resigned his parliamentary commuter home five days after becoming president of the Storting.
 He explained that it was because he wanted to take care of his family and to adjust to his new job.
 This came to light shortly after the commission for parliamentary commuter home cases had concluded that the distance radius to grant a home should be extended to 50 or 60 kilometres, replacing the already existing 40.
-If so, Gharakhani would no longer have the right to a commuter home.
+If so, Gharahkhani would no longer have the right to a commuter home.

-Marking 77 years since the Victory in Europe Day on 8 May, Gharakhani and foreign minister Anniken Huitfeldt visited Kyiv, where they met President Volodymyr Zelenskyy.
+Marking 77 years since the Victory in Europe Day on 8 May, Gharahkhani and foreign minister Anniken Huitfeldt visited Kyiv, where they met President Volodymyr Zelenskyy.
 They also visited the Tomb of the Unknown Soldier, where they put down flowers.

 On 10 June, Gharahkhani confirmed that the Storting would be flying the Pride flag coinciding with Pride celebrations between 18 and 27 June.

-In the aftermath of the 2022 Oslo shooting, Gharakhani laid down flowers at the scene.
+In the aftermath of the 2022 Oslo shooting,Gharahkhani laid down flowers at the scene.
 Regarding the shooting, he said, "It was a hot summer night where people were out enjoying themselves, which was suddenly turned into hell.
 Shots, people killed, injured.
 My thoughts go to those who have lost their loved ones and those who are affected."
 He also added that hate doesn't have anything to do with ones religion and background, while also calling for respect and unity against hate.

-On 16 August, Gharakhani announced that the Storting would be called in for an extraordinary meeting in September to discuss measures for the electricity costs.
+On 16 August, Gharahkhani announced that the Storting would be called in for an extraordinary meeting in September to discuss measures for the electricity costs.
 His statement sounded: "It is unanimous from the presidency.
 We have agreed that we will have a meeting in the Storting and will come up with a date in dialogue with the government.
 The power situation is serious.
 It is important to show the best of democracy, and that is that the government and the Storting work together for the best for the citizens and the business world in the situation we are in."
 He also expressed hope for good cooperation between the government and the Storting.
 The meeting date was later set for 19 September.

-On 20 August, as a response to the stabbing of Salman Rushdie, Gharakhani expressed that he didn't believe the Iranian authorities' statement about the country not being involved in Rushdie's assassination attempt.
+On 20 August, as a response to the stabbing of Salman Rushdie,Gharahkhani expressed that he didn't believe the Iranian authorities' statement about the country not being involved in Rushdie's assassination attempt.
 He also stated that Muslims should tolerate the message in Rushdie's book, The Satanic Verses.

-Following the opening of the Storting in October, Gharakhani promised that the royals' thrones wouldn't be mixed up again after the Queen and Crown Prince's thrones had been mixed with each other.
+Following the opening of the Storting in October, Gharahkhani promised that the royals' thrones wouldn't be mixed up again after the Queen and Crown Prince's thrones had been mixed with each other.

-On 24 October, Gharakhani attended a meeting in Zagreb, Croatia with Speaker of the United States House of Representatives Nancy Pelosi in relation to a meeting of leaders/speakers of parliaments form around the world.
+On 24 October, Gharahkhani attended a meeting in Zagreb, Croatia with Speaker of the United States House of Representatives Nancy Pelosi in relation to a meeting of leaders/speakers of parliaments form around the world.
 There he also received an Order of Prince Yaroslav the Wise.